mjordan/test_rest_server/README.md

 To use this test server, you create an instance of `TestRestServer`, which takes four paramameters:

-* URI (string): A path releative to the root of the server.
+* URI (string): A path relative to the root of the server.
 The URI is ignored by the default server template, but it is useful to provide one as a form of in-code documentation for your test.
-If you need a server that needs to respond differently to different incoming URIs, you can use a custom template that inspects the value of `$_SERVER['REQUEST_URI']` and responds accordingly.
+If you need a server that has to respond differently to different URIs, you can use a custom template that inspects the value of `$_SERVER['REQUEST_URI']` and responds accordingly.
 * Response code (int): 200, 201, 401, etc.
 * Headers (optional; array of strings): Any headers you want the server to include in the response.
 * Body (optional; string): The content of the response body.